jeany55/MyAccountant/README.md

 #### Balance tab

-Use the balance tab on the income panel
+Use the balance tab on the income panel.
+You can disable this in tab configuration.

 ![](Docs/balanceFrame.png)